DMD1070/DMD1070.github.io/lessons/1-hello-world.md

 Read the Web inventor's brief personal history.
 Do you think his vision of the web has held true?
 Come to class on Thursday prepared to discuss this.

-### 2. Set Up Your Blog

-Throughout the semester we will be utilizing a WordPress blog.

-Go to [Wordpress.com](http://www.wordpress.com) to create and maintain your blog.
-Wordpress is a free content management tool.

-Your blog’s URL should be your first and last names (with a number if needed).
-For example mine might be: http://adamscott.wordpress.com or http://adamscott2014.wordpress.com

-Follow the instructions on wordpress.com in order to create your blog.
-After you set up your blog, familiarize yourself with the “dashboard.”
-This is where you manage your blog.
-Choose from the themes that are provided and follow the instructions to add your own images to the theme.
-Customize the theme to make it feel more like your own design style (you do this within the dashboard).

-Create a category titled “DMD1070.”
-Throughout the semester you will be required to post entries to your blog.
-The entries for this class are to be put in the “DMD1070” category.

-Inappropriate materials posted to your blog or comments on classmates' blogs will not be tolerated.

 ## Lesson Credits